 Applicants with BTEC Subsidiary Diploma qualifications musthave at least 2 A2 levels and at least one of these must be in Biology.

-Advanced Higher: AAA-AAB from 3 Advanced Higher including Biology and preferably another science or science-related subject.
+Advanced Higher: 5 x Highers AABBB, with AA-AB in 2 Advanced Highers including Biology and preferably another science or science-related subject.
 General Studies and Critical Thinking excluded.
 If Biology is the only science subject then an A grade is required.

 Science subjects include: Biology, Human Biology, Chemistry, Maths and Physics.
 Science- related subjects include: Computing, Environmental Science, Geography, Geology, P.E, Psychology, Science in Society, Statistics, Food Science and use of Maths.